cebe/color-nick/README.md

 ==========

 A simple PHP lib that can color nick names to make them distinguishable in a chat room.
+Each color is unique to the name so each name keeps its color regardless of the time, system or whatever circumstances.
+This is done using a `sha1` hash on the name and taking the first 7 characters in it hex representation to calculate the color.

 Requirements
 ------------